Plumsail/orgchart-docs/source/how-tos/customize-box-html-template-and-css-styles.rst

 Now when we added required HTML tags into template we need to display them correctly.
 Below you can find complete CSS style which changes background for boxes, specifies position and size for cap and beard.
 It also sets animation delay for beard and shows it on hover.
 All of this done by CSS styles.
-You can set them in the configuration wizard at ‘General settings’ step.
+You can set them in the configuration wizard at **General settings** step.

 I used following selectors in my CSS:

 - **.pl-item-template** – I used it to change background for boxes.
 - **.santa-cap** – Take a look at the HTML template.
-I added ‘santa-cap’ class to the new ‘div’ tag.
+I added :code:`santa-cap` class to the new :code:`div` tag.
 I used this selector to set position of Santa’s cap.
 - **.santa-cap img** – I used it to specify size of cap.
 - **.santa-beard** – Take a look at the HTML template.
-This class was also added to the new ‘div’ tag which contains the image of beard.
+This class was also added to the new :code:`div` tag which contains the image of beard.
 I used this selector to set position for beard as well as set animation delay and hide it by default.
 As you can see I used multiple transition styles to ensure that it will work in different browsers.
 - **.santa-beard:hover** – This selector was used to show beard on hover.
 - **.santa-beard img** – I used this selector to set size of beard.